-In the second installment by David Bristow on alternatives to the over-traded and stellar priced Okavango Delta, we visit Zambia’s Luangwa Valley.
+In the second installment by David Bristow on alternatives to the Okavango Delta, we visit Zambia’s Luangwa Valley.

 Don’t you just love the names – Kafue, Luangwa, Zambezi; they spell out a litany of adventure and anticipation of the primordial wilderness.
 The Luangwa River is, like the Kafue, a major tributary of the Zambezi, both tail-ends of Africa’s Great Rift Valley.